ralish/bash-script-template/README.md

 # BashLava

-BashLava makes your bash scripts a bunch of pieces of cakes.
+BashLaVa makes your bash scripts a bunch of pieces of cakes.

 It's for developers that use git commands regularly.
-BashLava makes following git workflow a breeze without having to leave your terminal or use the GitHub GUI.
+BashLaVa makes following git workflow a breeze without having to leave your terminal or use the GitHub GUI.

 Technically speaking, it's a CLI utility *(or a CLI aggregator)*.
 It's not a CLI per se as it does not directly call APIs.
 The idea is to abstract a workflow to minimize the time to do some repetitive actions.